jjoshua123444/ePortfolio/index.md

   - [Databases Narrative](#databases-narrative)

 <img id="self-assessment" src="images/ProfessionalSelfAssessment.png" alt="Professional Self-Assessment" title="Professional Self-Assessment" />
+I enrolled at Southern New Hampshire University (SNHU) in 2020 and have spent four years studying here.
+Throughout my program, I have learned many new concepts and skills.
+Three of the most important areas I've focused on include the software development lifecycle, proficiency in new programming languages, and technical concepts such as databases and algorithms.

+The skills I aim to demonstrate in my enhancements are ones I've learned at SNHU and through personal practice.
+I want to showcase my proficiency in developing, testing, and solving problems in my code.
+My goal is to apply the knowledge I've gained to create enhancements that align with course outcomes, delivering code that is clear, manageable, and adheres to deadlines.

+The specific skills I plan to demonstrate align with my career goals in computer science.
+Looking ahead, I envision myself becoming a software engineer with a strong foundation for real-world application.
+I aim to produce code that is efficient, well-structured, secure, and of high quality in a professional setting.

-Throughout my journey in the Computer Science program and the development of my ePortfolio, I have not only honed my technical skills but also developed a comprehensive set of competencies that will prepare me to succeed in the field of computer science.
-This ePortfolio serves as a reflection on how completing my coursework has contributed to showcasing my strengths, shaping my professional goals and values, and enhancing my employability in the computer science field.
+Throughout my journey in the Computer Science program and the development of my ePortfolio, I've not only honed my technical skills but also cultivated a comprehensive set of competencies that will prepare me to excel in the field.
+This ePortfolio is a reflection of how completing my coursework has helped me showcase my strengths, shape my professional goals and values, and enhance my employability in computer science.

-Completing various courses while attending SNHU has provided me with a solid foundation in computer science principles, allowing me to effectively apply my knowledge to practical scenarios.
-These courses have given me the opportunity to demonstrate my ability to collaborate in a team environment, communicating with stakeholders, data structures and algorithms, software engineering and databases, and security.
-SNHU has solidified these skills by providing courses that help me collaborate in a team environment, communicating with stakeholders, data structures and algorithms, software engineering and database, and security.
-Throughout these courses, we were given scenarios where we were hired employees.
-The company would provide a list of requirements and goals for each project.
-Also, we had to give stakeholders information on the project's requirements and goals to give a better understanding.
+Completing various courses at SNHU has provided me with a solid foundation in computer science principles, allowing me to apply my knowledge effectively to practical scenarios.
+These courses have also enabled me to develop teamwork and communication skills, as well as gain experience in data structures, algorithms, software engineering, databases, and security.

-My ePortfolio highlights my selected artifact which is my Inventory Application from my CS 360 Mobile Architect & Programming class.
-This application shows my abilities and skills around Java, android studio, SQLite databases, CRUD, Firebase Authentication, API integration, libraries, and frameworks, UI/UX design, and linear search algorithms.
+My ePortfolio highlights my selected artifact, an Inventory Application from my CS 360 Mobile Architect & Programming class.
+This application demonstrates my abilities in Java, Android Studio, SQLite databases, CRUD operations, Firebase Authentication, API integration, libraries and frameworks, UI/UX design, and linear search algorithms.

 By selecting this artifact and applying each enhancement, I have demonstrated my ability to reach the following course outcomes: